 Vitamin C Serum

-True Skin Vitamin C Serum has been a skin game-changer in terms of changing the texture and brightness of my skin.
-This particular Vitamin C serum has 20% vitamin C, plus Vitamin E and hyaluronic acid to address sun spots and dark spots.
-Couple this serum with the rosehip seed oil and it’s a one-two punch!
+Biossance Squalane and Vitamin C Serum has been a game-changer in terms of changing the texture and brightness of my skin.
+This particular Vitamin C serum has 10% vitamin C, mushrooms, and plant-based squalane to address sun spots and dark spots.
+Couple this serum with their rosehip seed oil and it's a one-two punch!
 I am convinced these two skincare essentials are the reason my skin tone is much brighter.
+It's not perfect but people always compliment my skin.

 One of my favorite things about the Body Shop is their use of Community Fair Products (like using smaller farmers and artisans).
 Their products are incredibly amazing for all the care they put into them.
 Their body scrubs are at the top of my list when it comes to keeping my body hydrated and exfoliated.
 This amazing Coconut Body scrub is filled with exfoliating coconut husks and ground coconut shells in a super creamy base.
 Guess what's in the base?
 I'll tell you.
 Organic, cold-pressed virgin coconut oil and super-conditioning coconut milk.
 I don't know what else to tell you.
 It smells like the tropics and feels so rich on your skin.
 (Disclaimer - my skin is not sensitive, so patch test any exfoliant first).
 I also use the Almond Milk and Honey scrub which is specifically formulated for sensitive skin.

-I admit, I use this next product year-round but if I am sharing a skincare essentials for glowing skin, LanoLips must be included.
-It’s my favorite lip care product-slash-treatment that I am so happy to have stumbled upon.
-Each treatment is slightly different but LanoLips is rich, creamy and filled with lanolin.
-Lanolin, a fatty substance found in sheep’s wool, is supremely hydrating.
+I admit I use this next product year-round, but if I am sharing skincare essentials for glowing skin, LanoLips must be included.
+It's my favorite lip care product-slash-treatment, which I am so happy to have stumbled upon.
+Each treatment is slightly different but LanoLips is rich, creamy, and filled with lanolin.
+Lanolin, a fatty substance found in sheep's wool, is supremely hydrating.
 This formula is 98-99% natural.
-I use it on dry skin patches, my cuticles and of course my lips.
-This AMAZING stuff is child-friendly and vegetarian (don’t ask me how, when it’s lanolin).
+I use it on dry skin patches, my cuticles, and of course my lips.
+This AMAZING stuff is child-friendly and vegetarian (don't ask me how, when it's lanolin).
 I use it religiously and love it.
-I’ve tried the Banana, Strawberry and Coconutter so far.
-These “flavors” are oils or added essence to complement the formula.
-It’s just a hint of scent.
+I've tried the Banana, Strawberry, and Coconutter so far.
+These "flavors" are oils or added essence to complement the formula.
+It's just a hint of scent.
+It's a bit pricey but given the natural fullness of my lips, I want them to be well taken care of, LOL.

-There you have it folks, my top six skincare favorites for this time of the year.
-I’m sure I will play around with a few other products because I like trying new things and that’s what I do.
+There you have it folks, my top six skincare essentials for glowing skin, with some bonuses thrown in the mix.
+I'm sure I will play around with a few other products because I like trying new things and adding to my self-care collection.
 These six are my fail-proof though.
+Easy like Sunday morning.